Buy Local, Buy Fresh, Buy from the Farmer!

 A FULL CSA share typically feeds a large family of 4-5 people.

-A HALF CSA share typically fees a small family of 2-3 people.
+A HALF CSA share typically feeds a small family of 2-3 people.

 What are the benefits of CSA?